 Join us for our 7th annual March to Stop Rape, Sexual Assault, and Gender Violence!

-- If you’d prefer to use a paper registration form…paper registration form coming soon!
+- If you’d prefer to use a paper registration form, click here: Walk a Mile 2017 Registration Form

 - Shoes and signs available at the Walk.
 Come early to get the best shoes!